Nunkiii/node-gloria-dbms/README.md

 This package depends on the sadira package https://github.com/Nunkiii/sadira.

-Download both the node-ncip and the sadira packages (download zip files or use git clone), then enter the `node-ncip` directory and make symbolic links to access the sadira javascript resources.
+Download both the node-gloria-dbms and the sadira packages (download zip files or use git clone), then enter the `node-gloria-dbms` directory and make a symbolic to the sadira source directory:

     /some/dir$ git clone https://github.com/Nunkiii/sadira.git
     /some/dir$ git clone https://github.com/Nunkiii/node-gloria-dbms.git